-- 1 tbsp coconut oil for greasing jars
+- 1 tablespoon coconut oil for greasing jars

 To make maple flax: place flax seed in a Ziploc bag and place on the cutting board.
 Take a flat object [the bottom of a saucepan works nice] and hit the bag a couple of times until the germ separates from the shell for many of the seeds.
 Place shelled flax seeds in a small bowl and combine with maple syrup.
 Set aside

 To make apple crumble cookie: preheat oven to 170F and line a baking sheet with parchment or a silicon baking mat.
 Place walnuts on the prepared baking sheet and bake for 40 minutes, stirring once half way through.
 Remove from oven and allow to cool.
 Then, combine ground flax + water in a small bowl.
 Set aside.
 In a large bowl, combine oats, flour, baking powder, baking soda, cinnamon, and salt.
 Set aside.
 In a small bowl, beat coconut oil and sugar.
 Add flax egg, vanilla extract, and stevia and mix well.
 Pour wet into dry and stir to combine before adding apple, chopped walnuts.
 Set aside.